seadclub/seadclub.online/content/docs/docs.md

 ]
 +++

-Welcome to the Software Engineering and Development Club's documentation repository!
-This repository contains essential documents, guidelines, and resources to help club members follow best practices and contribute effectively to our projects.
+Welcome to the Software Engineering and Development Club's documentation!
+Here you can find essential documents, guidelines, and resources to help club members follow best practices and contribute effectively to our projects.

 ## 1. Code Conventions